everesttrek

 • Do I need prior high-altitude experience?

-• Strongly yes.
+Yes.
 This trek is not suitable for first-time high-altitude trekkers.
-The back-to-back high-pass days, extended time above 4,500m, and technical glacier section on Cho La all require a body that has already adapted to altitude and a trekker who knows how they respond above 4,000m.
+The back-to-back high-pass days, eight nights above 4,400m, and technical glacier section on Cho La all require a body that has already adapted to altitude and a trekker who knows how they respond above 4,000m.
 Prior completion of the EBC Trek or Gokyo Valley Trek is the recommended baseline.
+If this is your first Khumbu trip, start with one of those routes first.

-• What is Cho La and does it require crampons?
+• What is Cho La and do I need crampons?

-Cho La (5,420m) is the technical middle pass of the three.
-The approach involves a steep rocky climb, and near the summit there is a short glacier crossing.
+Cho La at 5,420m is the technical middle pass.
+The approach involves a steep rocky climb and a short glacier crossing near the summit.
 Crampons or microspikes are recommended and may be essential in winter or early spring.
-Your guide assesses conditions on the day. mountainkick provides guidance on gear requirements at the pre-trip briefing.
+Your guide assesses conditions on the day and makes the final call.
+If the pass is unsafe, the alternative descent via Dragnag to Gokyo is a well-established backup.
+Crampons can be rented in Namche Bazaar.

 • How is altitude sickness managed on this trek?

 Three acclimatisation days, a carefully sequenced elevation profile, and an experienced guide trained to recognise symptoms.
-Key rules: stay hydrated (3–4 litres daily), avoid alcohol above 3,000m, and report any persistent headache, nausea, dizziness, or unusual fatigue to your guide immediately.
-The standard response is descent — 300–500m of altitude loss usually brings fast relief.
-Diamox (Acetazolamide) is an option; consult your doctor before departure.
-For a full breakdown of symptoms, prevention, and what to expect at altitude, read our guide to altitude sickness on Nepal treks.
+Drink 3 to 4 litres of water daily, avoid alcohol above 3,000m, and report any persistent headache, nausea, dizziness, or unusual fatigue to your guide immediately.
+Descending 300 to 500m usually brings fast relief.
+Talk to your doctor about Diamox before you leave.
+For a full breakdown read our altitude sickness guide.

 • What permits do I need?

-Two permits: the Sagarmatha National Park Entry Permit and the TIMS (Trekkers' Information Management System) card. mountainkick arranges both as part of the package.
+Two: the Sagarmatha National Park Entry Permit and a TIMS card.
+MountainKick arranges both as part of the package.
 Bring your passport and two passport-sized photos.
+Since April 2023, all foreign trekkers in Nepal's designated trekking regions including the Khumbu are required by law to trek with a licensed guide.
+Solo independent trekking is no longer permitted.

 • What medical facilities are available on the route?

 Lukla has a small hospital for basic care.
-Namche Bazaar has a Himalayan Rescue Association (HRA) aid post staffed during peak seasons.
-Pheriche has an HRA clinic open October–November and April–May.
+Namche has a Himalayan Rescue Association aid post staffed during peak seasons.
+Pheriche has an HRA clinic open October to November and April to May.
 There are no permanent medical facilities above Pheriche.
+The remote Bhote Koshi Valley section has the fewest facilities on the entire circuit.
 For anything beyond basic first aid on the high passes, helicopter evacuation to Kathmandu is the only viable option.

 • What visa do I need for Nepal?

-Tourist visas are available on arrival at Tribhuvan International Airport in Kathmandu.
-Current fees: 30-day visa USD 50, 90-day visa USD 125.
+Tourist visa on arrival at Tribhuvan International Airport.
 For a 20-day trek, get the 30-day visa minimum to include buffer days.
+Current fees: 30-day $50 USD, 90-day $125 USD.
 Bring USD cash, two passport-sized photos, and a passport valid for at least 6 months.
-Online pre-application is available through Nepal's Department of Immigration.
+Online pre-application available through Nepal's Department of Immigration.

 Altitude is the real challenge, not fitness.
 The Three Passes Trek spends more nights above 4,500m than any other standard Everest region route.
 Follow the acclimatisation schedule three structured acclimatisation events are built in for exactly this reason.
 Drink 3 to 4 litres of water daily and tell your guide immediately if you develop a persistent headache, nausea, dizziness, or unusual fatigue.
 Descending 300m usually clears symptoms fast.
 Diamox (Acetazolamide) is commonly used for altitude sickness prevention, but should only be taken after consulting your doctor about proper dosage and side effects.
 Disclose all medications you plan to bring to your guide before the trek starts.